Eminakkoc/Grocery/README.md

 # Login cookie

-Cookie is stored as an "httpOnly" cookie due to read operation is always made in server side components and middleware.
-If there will be a use case where this cookie is to be read from a client component, then this decision should be reconsidered.

 Header component check the login status from an inner auth route api whenever a route path update happens.

 # Main page